hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/gpus.md

 |                               |                      |                  N/A |
 +-------------------------------+----------------------+----------------------+
 ```
-Therewith the GPU core and memory usage can be displayed.
+Therewith the GPU core utilization and memory usage can be displayed for all GPU cards belonging to that job.

+Note that this is a one off presentation of the usage and the called `nvidia-smi` command runs within your allocation.
+The required resources for this job step should be minimal and should not noticably influence your job performance.

 ## Further Information